RaphHaddad/blog/content/post/demystifying-software-versioning.md

 In the context of digital assets, a version can be created on a very basic level by creating multiple copies of a file (for example: a word document), so that one can backtrack to a previous state.
-Versioning is not limited to digital assets and may be done in other disciplines as well, like translations of a document from one language to another.

 ## Formatting